ScrappyHub/rooted-fitness/README.md

-# 👵 ROOTED Seniors — Senior Services, Care Resources & Community Support
+# 🏋️ ROOTED Fitness — Fitness Discovery & Local Training Events

-A dedicated vertical serving seniors and aging populations within the ROOTED OS.
+A discovery-first fitness vertical inside the ROOTED OS.

+---

 ## 🎯 Purpose

 Includes:
-- Senior centers
+- Gyms and fitness centers
-- Adult day programs
-- Caregiver resources
+- Yoga studios
-- Accessibility & mobility programs
+- CrossFit and strength training programs
-- Community meal supports
+- Running clubs and training groups
+- Park workouts and outdoor training areas
+- Race events and sign-up information (when applicable)
-- Health & wellness education
+- Community fitness education (non-medical)

+This vertical can operate as:
+- discovery-only, and/or
+- discovery + events (no required volunteer layer)

+---

+## 🚫 What This Is NOT

-ROOTED Seniors is NOT:
+ROOTED Fitness is NOT:
-- A medical service platform
+- A medical platform
-- A senior housing marketplace
+- A supplement marketplace
+- A “before/after” body transformation ranking engine
-- A private caregiver hiring system
+- A surveillance or biometric tracking system

-It is a **community support vertical** focused on dignity, respect, and accessibility.
+- A predatory ad-tech funnel

+---

 ## 🧭 Vertical Identity

 This vertical is:
-- 💙 Compassion-centered
-- 🔐 Highly governed
+- 💪 Health-positive (non-clinical)
-- 🧒 Kids Mode separated by design
+- 🧒 Kids Mode-safe by design (surface-limited)
-- 🚫 No ads or commercial ranking
+- 🔐 Highly governed discovery
-- 🧭 Public-good only
+- 🧭 Non-political by default

+---

 ## 📁 Repository Scope

 Includes:
-- Senior services UI
+- Fitness discovery UI
-- Educational cards
-- Caregiver support flows
+- Fitness event pages (if enabled)
-- Accessibility guidance
+- Safety-forward listings and guidance
+- Optional “what’s happening this weekend” style discovery prompts (non-invasive)

 Does NOT include:
+- Schema/RLS edits
-- Medical billing
+- Medical advice features
-- Hiring systems
+- Biometric tracking
-- Schema or RLS edits

-## 🔐 Backend Authority
+Backend authority:
-As with all verticals:
-- rooted-core
+- `rooted-core`
-- rooted-platform/governance
+- `rooted-platform/governance/`